NOW ACCEPTING NEW CLIENTS FOR IN-PERSON AND ONLINE THERAPY --SERVING ALL OF CALIFORNIA-- SCHEDULE FREE CONSULTATION -->

 Perfectionism Therapist in Sacramento, CA

-Dr. Lara Kennerly, PsyD, is a licensed Psychologist in Sacramento who works with adults who are exhausted by fear of making even the smallest mistakes, feeling like their successes and achievements never actually feel satisfying, or feel unable to let themselves enjoy or celebrate a success for long, no matter how much they accomplish, how hard they work, or how high they set the bar for themselves.
+Dr. Lara Kennerly, PsyD, is a licensed Psychologist in Sacramento who works with adults who feel like no matter how much they accomplish, no matter how hard they work, and no matter how high they set the bar for themselves, it's never enough.

-Her approach is Trauma-Informed, Psychodynamic, and Attachment-based, focusing on helping clients understand how perfectionistic traits developed, how they became so deeply ingrained and intertwined with their core sense-of-self, how those patterns continue affecting the way they relate to achievement, mistakes, control, and self-worth, and in what ways their perfectionism may have grown beyond the levels that previously aided them in their quest for success, into something that is now overpowering and having a detrimental and problematic impact on their lives.
+Her approach is Trauma-Informed and Psychodynamic, focusing on helping clients understand where perfectionistic patterns developed, how they became so deeply ingrained, how those patterns continue to influence the way they relate to achievement, mistakes, control, and self-worth, and to consider in what ways their perfectionism may have now grown past the levels that previously supported and assisted them in their pursuit of excellence, now rising to levels that feel overwhelming and detrimental.

-Dr. Kennerly works with adults who feel trapped in a constant cycle of pushing themselves harder, doubting whether anything they have done was “enough,” and struggling to fully enjoy their achievements before immediately resetting the goal line and moving on to the next challenge.
+Dr. Kennerly works with adults who feel trapped in a constant cycle of pushing themselves harder, doubting whether anything they have done was “enough,” and feeling unable to experience the satisfaction or pride that should come from all of the things they do well.

 In-person sessions are available in Sacramento, with virtual therapy available for adults throughout California.